MicrosoftDocs/memdocs/sccm/core/plan-design/changes/features-and-capabilities.md

  **Application management**

  Provides a set of tools and resources that can help you create, manage, deploy, and monitor applications to a range of different devices that you manage.
 Additionally, Configuration Manager provides you with tools that help you protect your company data in apps in user's apps.
-See [Deploy and manage applications with System Center Configuration Manager](../Topic/Deploy%20and%20manage%20applications%20with%20System%20Center%20Configuration%20Manager.md)
+See [Introduction to application management](/sccm/apps/understand/introduction-to-application-management)

  **Company resource access**